-The Mission of the Johnson O’Malley program (JOM) is to address the unique cultural needs of American Indian students attending the Ignacio and Bayfield Public schools, and the Southern Ute Montessori Head Start and Early Head Start through a supplemental program of services planned, developed and approved by the Indian Education Parent Committee (JOM committee).
+The Mission of the Johnson-O’Malley program (JOM) is to address the unique cultural needs of American Indian students attending the Ignacio and Bayfield Public schools, and the Southern Ute Montessori Head Start and Early Head Start (SUCAP) through a supplemental program of services planned, developed, and approved by the Indian Education Parent Committee.

 Each year JOM eligible students have the unique opportunity to obtain their school supplies through funding from the JOM program.
 Supplies for Jr. High and High School students are generalized and requests for specialized supplies can be submitted to the JOM Program at no cost to parents.
 In recent years JOM has also partnered with the science labs, math labs, and elective courses for supplies as they are unique and specialized, and not a duplication of any service already provided by federal funding in the district.

-Educational Support Items can include: items that are required in order for students to participate/excel in a class such as, but not limited to: School supplies, shop supplies, lab fees, Home Economics supplies, Testing Fees (ACT/SAT), glasses, graduation cap and gown, Extracurricular Supplies: includes sports, cultural, camps, science projects, band, art, etc. school sponsored athletic training, improved behavior/attitude, online courses designed to take place of the school required curriculum.
+Educational Support Items can include: items that are required in order for students to participate/excel in a class such as, but not limited to: School supplies, shop supplies, lab fees, Home Economics supplies, Testing Fees (ACT/SAT), glasses, graduation cap and gown; Extracurricular Supplies, including sports, cultural, camps, science projects, band, art, etc. school-sponsored athletic training, improved behavior/attitude, and online courses designed to take place of the school required curriculum.

-Recognizing our earliest learners, the committee will include activities and expenses to support the S. Ute Montessori Head Start with Montessori education/training for parents, cultural supplies, and special needs.
+Recognizing our earliest learners, the committee will include activities and expenses to support the Southern Ute Montessori Head Start with Montessori education/training for parents, cultural supplies, and special needs.